A Little R & R

 “Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.”
 Titus 2:14

-Agorazoo means someone goes the market place to buy a slave (most often translated as “bought” or “buy”)
+Agorazoo means someone goes to the marketplace to buy a slave (most often translated as “bought” or “buy”)

 “And they sang a new song, saying: ‘You are worthy to take the scroll, And to open its seals; For You were slain,